letmaik/avatar-animator/AVATARS.md

 ```
 3. Embed the sample skeleton in `skeleton` group into your illustration by moving the joints around.
 4. Save as SVG with your preferred name.
-5. TODO: Open Avatar Animator and load the new SVG from the `avatar` tab.
+5. Open Avatar Animator and drag and drop the new SVG into it.

 ## Create a new avatar by modifying an existing design